Easy Hong Kong Hiking Trails for Visitors and Locals

 Be Prepared For Your Hike

 Remember that it is very important to do some preparation before hiking or trekking, or any kind of outdoor activity that might take you away from basic safety and comforts of civilization.
-The absolute basics are proper hiking attire, water, a map (or mobile phone with mapping/GPS), a camera, and a whistle.
+The absolute basics are proper hiking attire, food and water, a map (or mobile phone with mapping/GPS), a camera, and a whistle.
 But there are a number of other must-haves that I pack, depending on the trail and time of year.
-These include an emergency kit, sunscreen, a rain parka, food, a compass (or compass app).
-I am working on a new post that discusses all the hiking must-haves and how best to prepare for a safe and enjoyable outside adventure.
+These include an emergency kit, sunscreen, a rain parka, a compass (or compass app).
+Check out my full post on the best, basic hiking gear bundle and how best to prepare for a safe and enjoyable outside adventure.

 TIP: TrailWatch is a recently launched app for trail lovers, to enable you to plan and track your hikes.
 Find new routes, share your hikes and connect with fellow walkers.
 Download the free app here. https://www.trailwatch.hk/